Views of Elon Musk: International relations

-Musk's comments and actions have received condemnation from some of the governments and leaders for his involvement in European politics, including UK Prime Minister Keir Starmer, President of France Emmanuel Macron, Chancellor of Germany Olaf Scholz, and Prime Minister of Norway Jonas Gahr Store.
+Musk's comments and actions have received condemnation from some of the governments and leaders for his involvement in European politics, including former UK Prime Minister Keir Starmer, President of France Emmanuel Macron, former Chancellor of Germany Olaf Scholz, and Prime Minister of Norway Jonas Gahr Store.

 He has been critical of Israel's actions in the Gaza Strip during the Gaza war, praised China's economic and climate goals, suggested that Taiwan and China should resolve Cross-strait relations in China's favor, and was described as having a close relationship with the Chinese government.
 In Europe, Musk expressed support for Ukraine in 2022 during the Russian invasion, but later backtracked, recommending Ukraine cede its Russia-occupied territories, often mocking Zelensky, and supported the far-right Alternative for Germany in Germany in 2024.

 Regarding British politics, Musk blamed the 2024 UK riots on mass migration and open borders, criticized Starmer for what he described as a "two-tier" policing system, suggested British politician Jess Phillips should be imprisoned, and that Starmer was complicit in child sexual exploitation.
 Musk was subsequently invoked as being responsible for spreading misinformation and amplifying the far-right.
 He has also voiced his support for far-right activist Tommy Robinson and pledged electoral support for Reform UK.

+In February 2026, Musk described Spanish Prime Minister Pedro Sánchez as a "tyrant" following Sánchez's proposal to prohibit users under the age of 16 from accessing social media.

 Conspiracy theories

 In November 2022, Musk shared a right-wing fake news website which promoted a conspiracy theory about the attack on Paul Pelosi.
 The following year, in the wake of a mass shooting at an outlet mall in Allen, Texas, Musk baselessly tried to cast doubt on evidence collected by journalists regarding the shooter's political beliefs, describing the event as a "psyop".
 Musk doubled down on his denial of the evidence that the shooter was a white supremacist in a CNBC interview 10 days later.
 Musk also boosted a tweet promoting an antisemitic blood libel conspiracy theory about adrenochrome, frequently invoked as part of QAnon.

 In November 2023, Musk endorsed a tweet referencing an antisemitic conspiracy theory that "hordes of minorities" are infiltrating Western countries and that Jews are pushing hatred against white people.
 The White House condemned Musk's endorsement of the tweet as "unacceptable".
 He also shared a meme promoting the widely discredited far-right Pizzagate conspiracy theory, and after a few hours, Musk deleted the tweet.

-In 2025, Musk promoted the Russia investigation origins conspiracy theory about Russian interference in the 2016 elections.
+Starting in December 2024, Musk fixed his attention on USAID, after watching an episode of Joe Rogan's podcast with Mike Benz railing against it, leading to the agency's demise.